tekumara/notes/kube-concepts.md

 [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) guarantees the availability of a specified number of pods.

 A [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) describes the creation or update of a ReplicaSet.
+It defines a new ReplicaSet and old ReplicaSet.

 [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) - a pod that runs across all (or a subset of) nodes.